 Ask questions of your own in the interview

-To get the job you want you need to do more than sit in the interview answering questions fired at you by the hiring manager.
-In order to be more effective in selling yourself for the job, don’t be afraid to ask questions yourself.
+To get the job, you need to do more than answer all the questions fired at you by the hiring manager (the interviewer, or your future boss).
+In order to be more effective in selling yourself for the job, be sure to ask questions in the interview, too.

-Why?
-Because the job search is a sales process in which you are the product and that hiring manager is the buyer.
-And you’ll never make a sale without understanding the wants and needs of your customer.
+The job search is a sales process.
+You're the product and that hiring manager is the buyer.
+You're trying to show why it will benefit them to 'buy' you, or hire you--what do they get out of it?
+That's more than just communicating that you have experience and background.
+You'll never 'make a sale' without understanding the wants and needs of your customer, beyond the job description.
 And you can’t understand unless you ask.

 Here are a few other questions to ask in an interview and the reasons why they’re so great.